 - you can delete that picture from its Picture Page on Lytro Web, or

-- you can change the privacy of the Story (group of pictures) containing that picture to "unlisted" on your Lytro Web "My Homepage" and then re-share that newly-unlisted picture.
+- you can change the privacy of the Album (group of pictures) containing that picture to "unlisted" on your Lytro Web "Profile Page" and then re-share that newly-unlisted picture.

 - However, it's best to avoid either of these situations since your original intended audience will find the link you initially shared is now broken.

-- To verify if a picture or Story is currently public or unlisted, first check the My Homepage or the Story Page to see whether the "Public" or "Unlisted" option has been set for the Story that contains the picture(s) you want to share:
+- To verify if a picture or Album is currently public or unlisted, first check your Profile Page or the Album Page to see whether the "Public" or "Unlisted" option has been set for the Story that contains the picture(s) you want to share:

-- Check the "Settings" button ("gear" icon) to change a Story's privacy state as desired.
+- Check the "Settings" button ("gear" icon) to change an Album's privacy state as desired.

 - Be cautious about making pictures "unlisted" after you share them, since that will break the link you initially shared.

-- It's best to upload pictures to Lytro Web in a Story (a group of pictures) based on your desired privacy level before sharing.
+- It's best to upload pictures to Lytro Web in an Album (a group of pictures) based on your desired privacy level before sharing.

-- That's because anyone with the "tokenized" URL (link) you shared will be able to click through to view the entire non-public Story (group of pictures) which contains that picture.
+- That's because anyone with the "tokenized" URL (link) you shared will be able to click through to view the entire non-public Album (group of pictures) which contains that picture.

-- In other words, the permissions are the same whether you share a whole Story from its Story Page or a single picture within that Story from its Picture Page.
+- In other words, the permissions are the same whether you share a whole Album from its Album Page or a single picture within that Album from its Picture Page.